hypfvieh/cli-parser/README.md

 parameter value to a certain java type.
 The cli-parser provides some default converters for LocalDate/LocalDateTime/LocalTime, Double, Integer and Long.

+# Requirements

+Requires Java 11 or higher - no additional dependencies (yeah!)

 # Usage

 ## Include dependency in your project